Ask Carl Anything

 *Unfortunately we don’t sell projectors but, we highly recommend projectorcentral.com.

-Carl’s Place does offer an affiliate program where you can earn a commission for online orders, sent from your website or internet content, to our website when it results in a sale.
+Carl’s Place offers an affiliate program where you can earn a commission for online orders sent from your website or internet content to our website when it results in a sale.
+Simply create an account on carlofet.com and follow the steps to apply to be an affiliate.